Compressed Indexes for Fast Search of Semantic Data: The permuted trie index

-The advantage of this layout is \emph{two-fold}: first, we can effectively compress the integer sequences that constitute the levels of the tries to achieve small storage requirements; second, the triple selection patterns are made \emph{cache-friendly} and, hence, efficient by requiring to simply \emph{scan} ranges of consecutive nodes in the trie levels.
-We now explore the impact of these two advantages.
+The advantage of the introduced layout is \emph{two-fold}.
+First, we can effectively compress the integer sequences that constitute the levels of the tries to achieve small storage requirements.
+Second, as exemplified above, the triple selection patterns are made \emph{cache-friendly} and, hence, efficient by requiring to simply \emph{scan} ranges of consecutive nodes in the trie levels.
+In what follows, we explore and quantify the impact of these two advantages.

+Before continuing, an important consideration is in order.
+The described data structure is \emph{static}, i.e., it does \emph{not} directly support dynamic updates.
+Note, however, that a simple amortized solution could solve this limitation.
+For example, we could maintain a ``small'' index holding the most recent updates.
+Whenever the small index reaches a predefined size, its content is merged with the one of the main, static, index.
+Queries also need to involve both indexes and their results have to be merged accordingly.

-\myparagraph{Solving triple selection patterns} The pseudo code reported in Figure~\ref{alg:select} illustrates how triple patterns with one or two wildcard symbols are supported by our index.
-Given a sequence \var{S}, function \var{S}.\func{find}($i$, $j$, $x$) finds the ID $x$ in the range \var{S}$[i,j)$ and returns its absolute position in the sequence.
-If $x$ is not found in the range, a default position (e.g., $-1$) will be returned to signal the event and the number of matches will be 0 (for simplicity, in the pseudo code, we assume the \var{triple} to be valid, i.e., indexed by the data structure).
-Function \var{S}.\func{at}($i$) instead instantiates an iterator starting at \var{S}$[i]$.
-We assume that accessing the pointers at position $i$ fetches a pair of adjacent values (\var{begin}, \var{end}), such that \var{begin} = \var{pointers}$[i]$ and \var{end} = \var{pointers}$[i+1]$ with the value (\var{end} $-$ \var{begin}) giving the number of children of the node at position $i$ in the previous level of the trie (line 3 and 9).
+\myparagraph{Solving triple selection patterns} The pseudo code reported in Fig.~\ref{alg:select} illustrates how triple patterns with one or two wildcard symbols are supported by our index.
+Given a sequence \var{S}, function $\var{S}.\func{find}(\var{i},\var{j},\var{x})$ finds the ID \var{x} in the range $\var{S}[\var{i},\var{j})$ and returns its absolute position in the sequence.
+If \var{x} is not found in the range, a default position, e.g., $-1$, is returned to signal the event and the number of matches will be 0.
+Function $\var{S}.\func{iterator\_at}(\var{i})$ instead instantiates an iterator starting at $\var{S}[\var{i}]$.
+We assume that \func{invalid\_iterator} is a function returning an iterator over an \emph{empty} range (that is invalid).
 Furthermore, the \func{select} algorithm creates two iterators to scan ranges of the second and third levels of the trie, respectively.
-These iterators are then used to define a final iterator that combines the iterating capabilities of both objects (line 12).
+These iterators are then used to define a final iterator that combines the iterating capabilities of both objects (line 20 of the pseudo code).

-Apart from the cost of the \func{find} operation called for patterns with one wildcard symbol and the time needed to access the pointer sequences, the time spent per matched triple is $O(1)$, that is optimal.
-In the following, we discuss how the \func{find} operation and the random \func{access} can be efficiently supported directly over the compressed node sequences.